pdownen/sequent-core/README.md

 Not only is this ugly, but the reduction of a case expression would then mostly be an interaction between parts of a continuation, rather than an interaction between a value and its continuation.
-Also, to make an application into a value, we have to use a `compute` abstraction even though there is no actual computation being done.
+Also, to make an application into a term, we have to use a `compute` abstraction even though there is no actual computation being done.
 Hence we write `[True, False]` as